 However, we can definitely increase the memory cooling capabilities to extend the lifespan of the device.

 CPU: Stands for Central Processing Unit, essentially the brains of a computer.
 It handles general-purpose operations like web browsing, Google Docs, etc. Some models come with an integrated graphics processor, although these are weaker compared to discrete GPUs.
-CPUs consist of a small number of large cores (little processing units) (2-16 usually, up to 64) clocked at a high frequency (up to 5 GHz).
+CPUs consist of a small number of large cores (little processing units) (2-16 usually, up to 64 and up for HEDT/workstation systems) clocked at a high frequency (up to, and exceeding 5 GHz).

-GPU: Graphics Processing Unit, which handles 3D and compute workloads like gaming, Folding@Home, etc. Integrated GPUs (iGPUs) can be included in the CPU.
+GPU: Graphics Processing Unit, which handles 3D and compute workloads like gaming, compute, etc. Integrated GPUs (iGPUs) can be included in the CPU.
 These are fine for low-power workloads but they generally aren't very powerful.
-Discrete GPUs (dGPUs) consume far more power, but they can also be much more powerful than an iGPU.
-GPUs consist of many small cores that may number in the thousands, at a lower frequency (usually under 2 GHz).
+Discrete GPUs (dGPUs) consume far more power, but they can also be much faster than an iGPU.
+GPUs consist of many small cores that may number in the thousands, at a lower frequency (usually under 3 GHz).

-RAM: Stands for Random-Access Memory, and should not be confused with storage.
+RAM: Stands for Random-Access Memory, and is completely different from storage.
 This stores short-term data that can be accessed quickly.
 When you turn the computer off, the RAM contents also disappear.
 RAM can come soldered to the board, or upgradeable as SODIMMs (laptops) or DIMMs (desktops).
 Adding more RAM will allow the computer to handle more things at once (like opening more browser tabs).
-Notably, a higher RAM frequency will improve the performance of the iGPU.
+Notably, a higher RAM frequency will improve the performance of the CPU and any iGPU.

 Storage: This is where all your important files are, including the OS (Windows, MacOS, etc.).
 It is much slower than RAM, but it is fine for its purpose.
 The two types of storage are HDD and SSD.
-HDDs (hard disk drives) use rotating discs to store data, making them more fragile and slower than an SSD.
-An SSD (solid-state drives) have data stored on chips.
-Thus, the lack of moving parts makes them very fast.
-Hard drives currently use the SATA interface, while SSDs can use SATA or NVMe, which is much faster than SATA.
+HDDs (hard disk drives) use rotating disks to store data, making them more fragile and slower than an SSD (though they can write significantly more data).
+SSDs (solid-state drives) have data stored on NAND flash chips, and the lack of moving parts makes them very fast.
+Hard drives currently use the SATA interface (SAS for high-performance systems), while SSDs can use SATA, SAS, or NVMe, the latter two of which can be much faster than SATA.
+However, SSDs can only be written to a finite amount of times since NAND flash tends to wear out as it's written to.

-Thermal paste: A white or gray toothpaste-like substance that fills out surface imperfections between two surfaces to improve thermal transfer.
+Thermal paste: An often-white or gray toothpaste-like substance that fills out surface imperfections between two surfaces to improve thermal transfer.
 Laptops and desktops will overheat without thermal paste!
-The default paste that comes out of the factory with the device is usually hard, dry, and much worse than aftermarket alternatives, like Thermal Grizzly Kryonaut, Noctua NT-H2, and Arctic MX-4.
-It is sold by the gram, and even a small tube should be enough for most devices.
+The default paste that comes out of the factory with the device is usually hard, dry, and much worse than aftermarket alternatives, like Thermal Grizzly Kryonaut, Noctua NT-H2, and Arctic MX-5.
+It is sold by the gram or milliliter, and even a small tube should be enough for most devices.
 Replacing the thermal paste can greatly improve temperatures and extend the lifespan of a device.

 Heatsink: A piece of copper and aluminum that increases the surface area for heat dissipation.
-Without one, many components like the CPU, GPU, etc. would fail almost immediately.
+Without one, many components like the CPU and GPU. would overheat.